A running shoe for plantar fasciitis helps alleviate the pain and discomfort caused by this painful condition.

 The ‘right’ running shoes, in this case, will have above-average amounts of cushioning in the soles to absorb shocks and a high level of arch support.
 The drop between heel and toe will also typically be less than on most standard running shoes.
 And the shoes will hold your feet firmly from end to end.

-Below we’ve brought together our choices for the best running shoes for plantar fasciitis of 2021.
+Below we’ve brought together our choices for the best running shoes for plantar fasciitis, updated for 2023.

 1. Saucony Men’s Kinvara 5 Running Shoe